artium-team/colorful/README.md

 Artium Colorful is inspired by Reddit r/Place.

-But different from r/Place, there is no time limit in Colorful, and instead of pixel, we have a paintbrush!
+But different from r/Place, there is `no time limit` in Colorful, and instead of `pixel`, we have a `paintbrush`!

 What are you waiting for, try it now!!!